angel7544/epg-personal/README.md

 # EPG [![update](https://github.com/iptv-org/epg/actions/workflows/update.yml/badge.svg)](https://github.com/iptv-org/epg/actions/workflows/update.yml)

+> [!CAUTION]
+> **LEGAL DISCLAIMER**: Use of these tools is subject to the laws of your jurisdiction.
+All data processed and displayed is retrieved from publicly available sources on the internet.
+We do not host, store, or redistribute any copyrighted media content.
+This repository provides automated tools for data aggregation and formatting for personal use only.

+---

 Tools for downloading the EPG (Electronic Program Guide) for thousands of TV channels from hundreds of sources.

 ## Table of contents